simonambridge/Oracle_to_Cassandra/README.md

 </pre>

-And we have the schema we're looking for to match the Cassandra target table.
+And we now have the schema we're looking for to match the Cassandra target table.
 <pre lang="scala">
 scala> emps_lc_subset.printSchema()
 root